JennEYoon/datasciY/scipy2020/README.md

 # README on SciPy 2020 Conferences

 #### Prep Tasks:
-  * Sign into Crowdcast - done, conference & sprints.
+  * Sign into **Crowdcast** - done, conference & sprints.
     Add my photo & bio on Crowdcast - done.
+    No video from my-end.

-  * Sign into Slack to get messages - done.
+  * Sign into **Slack** to get messages - done.
 Joined channelts for sprints, tutorials.
     Add my photo to Slack - done

+  * Zoom for meetings, birds of feather -- sign up.
+    Link will be provided - on Slack?

   * To read Tutorials for Pandas, PyTorch ML, PySal, Baysian Stats
     - Monday Basian